 Termination for Convenience Clause Lawyers

-The FAR Termination for Convenience Clause in a Government contract gives almost broad rights to the contracting officer to terminate your contract when it is in the Government’s best interest.
-The Government may cancel the contract simply because it needs to change regardless of the contractor’s fault.
-See FAR 52.249-2 The Convenience Termination Clause also allows to the government to pay the terminated contractor for incurred costs and certain continuing costs in a traditional Government contract.
+FAR Termination for convenience meaning?
+The Convenience Termination Clause in a Government contract gives almost broad rights to the contracting officer to terminate your contract when it is in the Government’s best interest.

 Who We Are and What We Do

 Watson & Associates is a boutique-size federal government contract and business law firm.
 We have law offices in Washington, DC, and in Denver, Colorado.
-Our government contract termination convenience clause lawyers provides detailed guidance and legal counsel to small businesses and large government contractors when the contracting officer terminates the contract for convenience (T4C) under FAR 52.212-4 and FAR 52.249-2.
+Our government contract FAR termination for convenience clause lawyers provides detailed guidance and legal counsel to small businesses and large government contractors when the contracting officer terminates the contract for convenience (T4C) under FAR 52.212-4 and FAR 52.249-2.
 Our goal is to help our clients avoid the most costly mistakes when providing terms for convenient legal representation and developing settlement proposals.

 • We help you to avoid some of the most costly mistakes seen in government contract termination cases.